 Exercises to improve posture

 So we already determined that you might have to work on building or stretching some muscles.
 But which exercises are the best for straightening your posture?
-As usually, it depends.
+As usual, it depends.

 Compare yourself to the posture graphic above and ask yourself: Which one are you?
 If a body part pushes forward more than it should, that means the muscles pulling it forward are too strong or the ones holding it back are too weak or tight or both.